ELEVATORS PROGRAM FOR PRACTICE

 The goal of this project is to write a program to simulate the software that controls the elevators of a new building.

-The program will have to operate the elevators in multiple cases considering the elevators position, the floor where the user is calling the lift and the direction he wants to go.
+As a result, the program will have to operate the elevators in multiple cases considering the elevators position, the origin floor and the direction he wants to go.
 Like in any building, it will have to show a floor indicator and the status of the elevator: going up or down, closing doors, on hold, and so on.

 Conditionals and loops make up the majority of the code, so it is a great challenge for beginners to practice these concepts and learn how to apply and combine them for real applications.